A Survey on Assessing the Generalization Envelope of Deep Neural Networks: Predictive Uncertainty, Out-of-distribution and Adversarial Samples: Preliminaries

 \subsection{Generalization Overview}

 Consider a classifier that is trained on a training set sampled from an unknown distribution.
-We do not know a-priori if the training set represents a proper sample or not, where a proper sample is one that allows us to perfectly reconstruct the unknown distribution.
+We do not know a-priori if the training set represents a proper sample or not - where a proper sample is one that allows us to perfectly reconstruct the unknown distribution.
 We wish that the classifier that we devise using the potentially improper training sample is able to generalize, which means that its performance at inference time is good on any sample of the distribution.\\ One possibility to obtain good generalization performance is to use a stable classifier.
-A stable classifier has limited variance with respect to the training set.
-The core idea is that the same classifier is found by a convergent training procedure irrespective if the training set consists of only an improper (and usually limited) or a proper (and usually large) sample of the distribution.
-With a stable classifier we need to ensure during training that we find the one that works for the entire unknown distribution such as to achieve our goal of good generalization.\\ The usual way to obtain a stable classifier is to limit the hypothesis space that it covers.
+A stable classifier has limited variability with respect to the training set.
+Thus similar classifiers are found by a convergent training procedure even when the training data is (very) different.
+Not being able to closely 'follow' the training set, this classifier will hardly overfit and at the same time, the chances that the performance observed on the training set is representative for the performance on all data are higher.
+From a certain point of view, such a classifier has a good generalization performance in the sense that there is a good chance that the error on all data can be estimated using only the training set, even if this error is large and thus its classification performance on any sample of the distribution is low.
+We propose to call this property of being able to estimate the true performance on the training set \textit{stability} to keep it separated from generalization as introduced earlier.\\ The usual way to obtain a stable classifier is to limit the hypothesis space that it covers.
 The parameters of the classifier are then found such as to minimize the empirical error computed on the training set.
-The empirical error measured on the test data is used as an approximation of the error on all data.
-Clearly, this approximation is better the more data is available.
+Clearly, this approximation is better the more (properly sampled) data is available.
 Thus, in this case generalization is understood mainly in relation to properties of the function implementing the classifier and also in relation to the empirical error.
-This approach with its bias-variance trade-off flavor, inspired the support vector machines \cite{vapnik1999overview}, \cite{vapnik2013nature} whose linear decision surface is constructed to ensure high generalization ability \cite{cortes1995support}.\\ In the DNN context, generalization is the ability to perform well on previously unobserved input data \cite{bishop2006pattern}.
-During training the generalization ability is approximated mainly by the empirical error as the hypothesis space covered by DNNs is infinite \cite{haykin2007neural}.
+In practice we need to control the modeling capacity of the function space to which the classifier belongs in relation to the cardinality of the training sample (assuming it is a proper sample), while minimizing the training error.
+Should we succeed and achieve minimal (ideally zero) training error, we can assume that we have found the correct solution to our classification problem, as the classifier does not use its modeling capacity to learn by heart and generalizes well in the sense that it has good classification performance on unseen data.
+This approach with its bias-variance trade-off flavor, inspired the support vector machines \cite{vapnik1999overview}, \cite{vapnik2013nature} whose linear decision surface is constructed to ensure high generalization ability \cite{cortes1995support}.\\ In the DNN context, the modeling capacity is infinite \cite{haykin2007neural}, but still we would want it to generalize, i.e., perform well on previously unobserved input data \cite{bishop2006pattern}.
+During training the generalization ability is approximated mainly by the empirical error.
 Particular design choices what the architecture of the DNN solution and the training procedure are concerned are made such as to further improve the generalization.
-The validity of these design choices is typically investigated with the help of data sampled from the unknown distribution independently of the data set.
+These ensure good generalization despite infinite model capacity and limited training data.
+The validity of these design choices is typically investigated with the help of \textit{validation data} sampled from the unknown distribution independently of the development data set, which consists of the train and the test set.
+The DNNs are able to generalize as they learn a feature representation optimally suited to the classification problem they need to solve, assuming that the classification problem has a solution and the training data represents a proper sample.